loicrouillermonay/BSA2021_Google/README.md

 The UI has been improved and now displays the perceived difficulty of each word by the model.
 The difficulty levels of words are usually low and far from the predicted difficulty of the sentence because this process does not take into account the relationship between the words.

 ### 5.4 Next steps

+The next steps are to train a few different versions of the models to send to AIcrowd to see potential improvements in our score, improve the UI by adding a tab to visualize the intensity of cognates within a sentence, adjust the project according to the evaluation criteria and prepare the final presentation.

 ## 6. Bibliography